ohnoitsavon/T2CMT/README.md

 # THUG2 Character Mod Tool
 This mod/mod tool easily allows you to add new skaters to THUG2, rather than replacing them.
-It allows you to change the skaters name, sex, voice, push, stance and stats, and it allows you to use the skater model as your CAS.
+It allows you to use the skater model as your CAS.
 The mod also contains some special CAS items along with some fixes to the game.

 **PLEASE NOTE: This mod will alter your THUG2 save data and game files, so make backups of both of these before installing the mod!**